Official: Japanese doctor dies after attack in Afghanistan

 The attack in Nangarhar province targeted Japanese doctor Tetsu Nakamura as he was heading to the provincial capital, Jalalabad, according to the provincial governor’s spokesman, Attaullah Khogyani.

 Nakamura was seriously wounded and was reported to be in critical condition immediately after the attack.
-He underwent surgery at a local hospital but died of shortly after while being airlifted to the Bagram airfield hospital in the capital, Kabul, for further treatment, said Gulzada Sanger, the hospital spokesman.
+He underwent surgery at a local hospital but died of his wounds shortly after, while being airlifted to the Bagram airfield hospital in the capital, Kabul, said Gulzada Sanger, the hospital spokesman.

 Nakamura had headed the Japanese charity, Peace Medical Service, in Nangarhar since 2008.
 He came to Afghanistan after a Japanese colleague, Kazuya Ito, was abducted and killed.